Benefits of Sports Psychology For Parents

 - Supporting kids when their coach gives them too little playing time.

 Positive communication is the most important skill you can possess as a sports parent.
-Your communication style influences how much satisfaction and self-confidence your child derives from sports.

 Supportive communication can help your child develop the self-confidence she needs to perform her best.
 Negative communication can hinder your children’s confidence.
-Young athletes enjoy sports less and tend to under-perform when their parents criticize them.